subdit/image-search/image-search/unsplash-search-image/README.md

 ## Technology use

 @React/Vite
-: Unsplash API: for the images
+: Build an application using Unsplash API in React
+: Make API Calls in different scenarios
+: Use useCallback hook to avoid function re-creation
+: Use ESLint to fix application issues
-: React Hook: useRef.
+: Implement Pagination in React
-: Bootstrap: for styling